Ron Galella: Controversies

 Galella was known for his obsessive picture taking of Jacqueline Onassis and the subsequent legal battles associated with it.
 The New York Post called it "the most co-dependent celeb-pap[arazzo] relationship ever".
 The 1972 free-speech trial Galella v.
 Onassis resulted in a restraining order to keep Galella 50 yards (later changed to 25 feet) away from Onassis.
 He was found guilty of breaking this order four times and faced seven years in jail and a $120,000 fine; later settling for a $10,000 fine and surrendering his rights to photograph Jackie and her children.

 On June 12, 1973, actor Marlon Brando punched Galella in the face outside a restaurant in Chinatown in New York City, breaking the photographer's jaw and knocking out five of his teeth on the left side of his mouth.
 Galella had been following Brando, who was accompanied by Dick Cavett, to the restaurant after a taping of The Dick Cavett Show earlier that day.
 Galella hired lawyers Stuart Schlesinger and Alfred Julien to sue Brando and ultimately settled for US$40,000.
 Schlesinger reported in the 2010 documentary Smash His Camera that Galella received two-thirds, but only cared about getting the message out, "I don't want anyone to think they can go around punching me if I am taking their picture.
 Get that story out, not the money."
 The next time Galella chased Brando, he wore a football helmet.

 Galella once lost a tooth when he was beaten by Richard Burton's security guards.
 He unsuccessfully sued the actor.
 Elizabeth Taylor, who tended to be tolerant towards photographers, was often heard to mutter, "I'm going to kill Ron Galella!", although the actress would later use his photographs in her biography.
-Galella's other targets included Elvis Presley, whose bodyguards slashed his tires, Brigitte Bardot, whose security staff hosed him down, the restaurateur Elaine Kaufman of Elaine's once threw a trashcan lid at his head, and Sean Penn, who spat at him and reportedly punched him while being photographed with his then-wife Madonna.
+Galella's other targets included Elvis Presley, whose bodyguards slashed his tires, Brigitte Bardot, whose security staff hosed him down, the restaurateur Elaine Kaufman of Elaine's who once threw a trashcan lid at his head, and Sean Penn, who spat at him and reportedly punched him while being photographed with his then-wife Madonna.

 In spite of these controversies, art galleries across the world have valued his work for its artistic and socio-historical value.
 He was praised by Andy Warhol, who said: "My idea of a good picture is one that's in focus and of a famous person doing something unfamous.
 It's being in the right place at the wrong time.
-That's why my favorite photographer is Ron Galella".
-Art writer Glenn O'Brien defined him as a "brilliant realist able to represent the world faithfully".
-One of Galella's pictures depicting Jacqueline Onassis, dubbed "Windblown Jackie", was included among "The most influential images of all time" by Time magazine in 2016.
+That's why my favorite photographer is Ron Galella."
+Art writer Glenn O'Brien defined him as a "brilliant realist able to represent the world faithfully."
+One of Galella's pictures depicting Jacqueline Onassis, dubbed "Windblown Jackie," was included among "The Most Influential Images of All Time" by Time magazine in 2016.